ychili/galleries/docs/Manual.rst

 dedicate at most 3 columns to the Count field, and dedicate the remaining available terminal columns to the Tags field.
 The formatter will use all available columns in your terminal window.

-Here is what each field in the field formats file does (in left-to-right order):

-(1) The *field name* is required.
-    Fields whose names aren't listed in the field formats file or whose arguments are invalid won't appear in `query`_'s formatted output.

-(2) A *maximum width* argument is required.
-    Wrap the contents of this field to a column no wider than *maximum width*.
-    Note the resulting column width may be less than this maximum if the contents don't need it.
-    The special value ``REM`` can be given here to indicate "use remaining space for this column".

-(3) A *foreground color* argument is optional.
-    Color the text *foreground color*.
-    Choices include:
-    black, red, green, yellow, blue,
-    magenta, cyan, white, bright black,
-    grey, bright red, bright green,
-    bright yellow, bright blue, bright magenta,
-    bright cyan, bright white, or ``""`` for default color.

-(4) A *background color* argument is optional.
-    Color the background *background color*.
-    Choices are the same as for (3).

-(5) An *effect* argument is optional.
-    Use the *effect* terminal text effect.
-    Choices include:
-    bold, faint, dim, italic, underline,
-    reverse video, invert, or ``""`` for none.

 Once the field formats file is set up, enable formatted output by setting the value of the ``--format`` option